johntrogan/defender-docs/defender-endpoint/ios-configure-features.md

 > [!NOTE]
 > Defender for Endpoint on iOS supports creating custom indicators only for URLs and domains.
 IP based custom indicators aren't supported on iOS.
 >
-> IP 245.245.0.1 is an internal Defender IP and should not be included in custom indicators by customers to avoid any functionality issues.
+> IP `245.245.0.1` is an internal Defender IP and should not be included in custom indicators by customers to avoid any functionality issues.
 >
-> For iOS, no alerts are generated on Microsoft Defender XDR when the URL or domain set in the indicator is accessed.
+> For iOS, no alerts are generated in the Microsoft Defender portal when the URL or domain set in the indicator is accessed.

 ## Configure vulnerability assessment of apps